 - The opportunity to participate in mission trips to Honduras, India, Brazil, and Italy, or opportunities in Washington D.C.

 - Service learning by assisting in free health clinics, school systems, and community programs.

-The School of Nursing programs operation on an approval status with the Tennessee Board of Nursing, is a member of the American Association of Colleges of Nursing, and is accredited by the Commission on Collegiate Nursing Education (CCNE).
+The School of Nursing programs operate on an approval status with the Tennessee Board of Nursing, and are a member of the American Association of Colleges of Nursing.

 For the 2017-18 academic year, the University will temporarily suspend admission to its pre-licensure Traditional Bachelor of Science in Nursing (BSN) program.
 Students currently enrolled in the Traditional BSN program and other nursing programs will not be affected by the decision, and may continue to pursue their degrees under existing curriculum requirements.
 In addition, BSN graduates will remain eligible to take the NCLEX.
 All King nursing programs remain accredited.

 - American Association of Colleges of Nursing and Commission on Collegiate Nursing Education (AACN.CCNE) http://www.aacn.nche.edu

 - National Council State Boards of Nursing https://www.ncsbn.org/index.htm

 - Tennessee Nurses Association http://www.tnaonline.org/

 - Southern Educational Regional Board (SREB) Council on Collegiate Education for Nursing http://www.sreb.org/page/1081/nursing_education.html

 1. Be successful on NCLEX - RN exam, with a targeted benchmark of 90% pass.